Unreliable Texas power prompts residents to install solar-plus-battery-storage solutions

 But as a sunny state with increasingly unreliable power, and a place that prides itself on a rely-on-yourself attitude, solar and storage might be the most natural next step.

 Why rely on any utility at all if it will charge you for its own mistakes?
-For now, there have not been any upgrades to the grid to fortify it for extreme winter temperatures, and it is yet to be seen if summer temperatures will continue to stretch the grid's limit in 2021.
+For now, there have not been any upgrades to the grid to fortify it for extreme winter temperatures, and it is yet to be seen if summer temperatures will continue to stretch the grid's limit.

 So if you want to take energy production - and stability - into your own hands, consider installing a solar system paired with battery storage.